Hole Church

 Phone

-+47 32 16 01 00Hole church in Ringerike is a medieval parish church from ca. 1200.
-Of the original Romanesque stone church remains only the nave.
++47 32 16 01 00Hole Church in Ringerike is a medieval parish church from around 1200.
+The nave is the only part that remains of the original Romanesque stone church.
 The altarpiece "Communion" dates from the 18th century.
 "Crucifixion / Resurrection" is from the 16th century.

-One of the two main churches (together with Norderhov) in the located in the rich, old cultivated landscape Ringerike.
-Played a role as "election thing" prior to the assembly of members to decide the new Norwegian constitution 1814.
+One of the two main churches (together with Norderhov) located in the rich, old cultural landscape of Ringerike.
+This church was used as an election venue in the process of establishing the Norwegian constitution of 1814.

-The present church in two parts: the Medieval church in west (used as a chapel), and the modern church rebuild after a fire 1943 in east, connected through an entrance.
+The present day church has two parts: the Medieval church in the west (used as a chapel), and the modern church rebuild after a fire in 1943 in the east.